rmj1001/HeckerShell/README.md

 ## Scripts

 All scripts are self-dependent.
-The folder `.local/bin/libs` contains various scripts providing common bash functions used in my scripts.
-Scripts will never source one another.
+The folder `files/System32/libs` contains various scripts providing common bash functions used in my scripts.

-Any scripts with dependencies will give an error message, should the dependencies be missing.

-### Function Importing

 Just copy/paste each needed function into your script.
 Importing them will only make the scripts dependent on the master script, thus making portability harder.

+If a script requires dependencies, and the dependencies are missing, the script should throw an error.

+## ZSH Plugins

+Any optional ZSH functionality should be made into a plugin.
+All plugins must be stored in `files/.zsh/plugins`, and must be named as `<plugin>.zsh`.

 ### Development Guidelines

-1. Each script should follow this format: `<name>.sh`
-2. Do not mark lib scripts as executable, since they are used more like headers.
+1. Do not mark lib scripts as executable, since they are used more like headers.
-3. Do not declare global variables.
+2. Do not declare global variables.
 Always use `local <name>=""` to declare variables in functons.
-4. Function names should be uppercase.
+3. Function names should be uppercase.
-5. Functions should have comments with a description and usage example.
+4. Functions should have comments with a description and usage example.
-6. If functions assume global variables exist, make sure to include a default value if the variable is empty.
+5. If functions assume global variables exist, make sure to include a default value if the variable is empty.
 Example: `${version:=1.0}`, where 1.0 is the default